sagamusix/TBTray/README.md

 The most likely cause is that you have `mail.tabs.drawInTitlebar` set to `true` (which is the default value) - setting it to `false` should solve that problem.

+Workaround: If you close Thunderbird with the Alt + F4 key combination (not with the 'X' key) the application will minimize to the tray bar.

 Note: If you want to get this fixed, consider submitting a pull request - I do not have the time required to debug and fix a feature I am not using.